pharo-project/pharo-potentialEnhancementLogs/Events.md

        OSWindowMorphicEventHandler>>dispatchMorphicEvent: is recreating the morphic events from the OSWindow events.

 --------------------------
-We are in migration period.
+Right now we are in migration period.

 We should move the logic of the InputEventFetcher to the OSVMWindowDriver (represents the old system within the OSWindow frameworks).
+This is in the sense that it would be good to avoid to have two different mechanisms.

 OSWindowMorphicEventHandler>>dispatchMorphicEvent: anEvent